oddjobs-maple/odd_job_guides/str-cleric/README.md

 permadeath version of the cleric skill build, just because it puts off Holy Symbol in order to get a skill that is a good defensive skill, but perhaps a tad too situational to justify delaying Holy Symbol.

+## Itemization

+A STR cleric is nothing without her equipment and her gear&hellip;

 ### Equipment